 Life skills including: self-esteem, problem solving, leadership, teamwork, time management, presentation, competition, and financial literacy.
 Business principles including: interview skills, resume writing, business dress and etiquette, as well as internships.
 Opportunity recognition including: college tours, college test preparation, financial aid workshops, and internships.

-Students can apply to the program only while in the spring semester of their 8th grade year.
+Students can only apply to the program while in their 8th grade year.
 The four highest criteria we are looking for in students include those who would be first in their family to go to college, attend public schools, are low-income (Cal Grant qualifications) and have average grade points (2.5 - 3.5).

 Summer (July for summer academy) and the academic school year (September through May)